 All Sonos speakers deliver excellent sound quality, combined with a great design and build quality but you pay the big bucks for these attributes.

-If you're currently in the market for a Sonos speaker, you're in the right place - and Sonos has dropped the prices in Spring sales.
+If you're currently in the market for a Sonos speaker, you're in the right place.
 Here's a breakdown of where to get the best deals.

 Sonos One SL

-The Sonos One SL has the same internals as the Play:1 and it's around the same size too but it offers support for Apple AirPlay 2, whilst also offering a more streamlined design that's virtually identical to the smart Sonos One.
-Again, Alexa and Google Assistant aren't built in, but you can use a third party Alexa or Google speaker to control the Sonos One SL via voice.
-As with the Play:1, there are two Class-D amplifiers, a tweeter and a mid-woofer on board, along with features like Trueplay tuning.
+The Sonos One SL offers support for Apple AirPlay 2, while also offering a streamlined design that's virtually identical to the smart Sonos One.
+Alexa and Google Assistant aren't built-in, but you can use a third-party Alexa or Google speaker to control the Sonos One SL via voice.
+There are two Class-D amplifiers, a tweeter and a mid-woofer on board, along with features like Trueplay tuning.